 This story originally appeared on Brad Feld.

 Brad Feld has been an early stage investor and entrepreneur for over 20 years.
-He lives in Boulder, Colorado and Homer, Alaska with his wife and is on a quest to run a marathon in every state in the US.
-Brad has been an early stage inv... read more »
+He lives in Boulder, Colorado and Homer, Alaska with his wife and is on a quest to run a marathon in every stat...
+All Brad Feld news »